ae6rt/decap/README.md

 Bring up a Kubernetes cluster as appropriate: https://github.com/kubernetes/kubernetes/tree/master/docs/getting-started-guides

-### Aftomato Kubernetes Secret for AWS credentials
+### Decap Kubernetes Secret for AWS credentials

 The AWS access key and secret will be mounted in the build container using a [Kubernetes Secret Volume Mount](https://github.com/kubernetes/kubernetes/blob/master/docs/design/secrets.md).

-As shipped with Aftomato, the Kubernetes Secret looks like this
+As shipped with Decap, the Kubernetes Secret looks like this

 ```
 $ cat k8s-resources/aws-secret.yaml